nanoframework/Samples/samples/WebSockets/WebSockets.Client.Sample/README.md

-# WebSocket sample pack
+# WebSocket Client Sample

 Shows how to use the WebSockets related APIs in [System.Net.WebSockets](http://docs.nanoframework.net/api/System.Net.WebSockets.html).

-## Samples

-### WebSockets Server Sample

-[Server.RgbSample](./WebSockets.Server.RgbSample) shows howto use Websocket Server with a Webserver hosting a WebApp that controlls a rgb led.
+Documentation on the Websocket library can be found in the [WebSockets Repo](https://github.com/nanoframework/System.Net.WebSockets).

-### WebSockets Client Sample
+## Sample

-[Client.Sample](./Websockets.Client.Sample) shows how to use the Websocket Client.
+This sample shows howto use Websocket Client.

-### WebSockets Server and Client sample

-[ServerClient.Sample](./Websockets.ServerClient.Sample) shows how to configure and start a WebSocket Server and (ssl) Client.

 ## Hardware requirements

 An hardware device with networking capabilities running a nanoFramework image.
-The Websocket Server Sample requires a M5Stack ATOM Lite board, but can be easily changed to another board connected to a rgb led.

 ## Related topics